wp-plugins/captcha-bank/readme.txt

 **Captcha Bank**, a bullet proof captcha validator allows you to display **captcha** in different formats such as alphabets, digits or both.
 Its an advance protection shield that protects your website from spam by means of **captcha logic**, easily understood by human beings.
 Its a protection method for Website Login, Website Registration and Comment Spam in Blogs which makes the Captcha Bank powerful.

 **Captcha Bank** uses our own Tech Banker API based on Maxmind Database to fetch location and other details based on IP Address for its feature Login Logs.

+Captcha Bank is built for security.
+Armed with state of the art technology, it always stays at the forefront of spam and abuse fighting trends.

 > #### **Live Demos - Captcha Bank**